Gerlem Willian: Farul Constanța

+Vaslui

-Following Farul's relegation, Gerlem moved to Vaslui for a transfer fee of 700.000€.
-In his first season, he scored once in each of the three victories against Astra Ploiești, Unirea Urziceni and Pandurii and one goal in a loss to Steaua București.
-In the same season he started playing in European competitions, helping The Yellow-Greens eliminate Omonia Nicosia in the third qualifying round of the Europa League, being eliminated by AEK Athens in the play-off.
-In the next two seasons he played rarely, scoring only one goal in August 2011 in a 2–1 away win over FC Brașov, also he helped the team together with coach Viorel Hizo eliminate Sparta Prague and reach the 2011–12 Europa League group stage where he played only one game, a 2–0 away loss to FC Zürich.
-Gerlem made his last Liga I appearance on 4 December 2011, playing for Vaslui in a 1–0 home win against Oțelul Galați, having a total of 83 matches with 12 goals scored in the competition, also having six games without scoring in the Europa League.
+Following Farul's relegation, Gerlem moved to Vaslui for a transfer fee of €700,000.
+In his first season, he scored once in each of the three victories against Astra Ploiești, Unirea Urziceni and Pandurii, also netting once in a loss to Steaua București.
+In the same season he helped The Yellow-Greens eliminate Omonia Nicosia in the third qualifying round of the Europa League, being eliminated by AEK Athens in the play-off.
+In the next two seasons he played rarely, scoring only one goal in August 2011 in a 2–1 away win over FC Brașov.
+He also helped the team under coach Viorel Hizo to eliminate Sparta Prague and reach the 2011–12 Europa League group stage where he played only one game, a 2–0 away loss to FC Zürich.
+Gerlem made his last Liga I appearance on 4 December 2011, playing for Vaslui in a 1–0 home win against Oțelul Galați, having a total of 83 matches with 12 goals in the competition and six games in the Europa League.

 Late career

 In 2012, Gerlem returned to Brazil, playing in the lower leagues.
-He had a brief return to Europe when in 2013 he went to play in the Swedish top-league for Syrianska, making his debut when coach Özcan Melkemichel sent him on the field in the 73rd minute to replace Anders Bååth in a 6–1 away loss to IFK Norrköping.
-The team relegated at the end of the season, with him making only seven appearances but he continued to play for them in the second league.
+He had a brief return to Europe when he joined Swedish top-league club Syrianska in 2013.
+His debut took place on 1 September 2013, as coach Özcan Melkemichel sent him in the 73rd minute to replace Anders Bååth in a 6–1 away loss to IFK Norrköping.
+The team was relegated at the end of the season, with him making only seven appearances, but he continued to play for them in the second league.
 After playing in 2014 for AFC United in the Swedish third league, Gerlem returned to play in the Brazilian lower leagues until the end of his career.